Nazir Razak: Rise through CIMB (1989–2014)

 In 2002, Nazir joined the Employees Provident Fund (EPF) investment panel.
 In 2005, Khazanah Nasional became the largest shareholder following the merger of CIMB and Bumiputra Commerce Bank, and Nazir acquired a significant stake in the newly formed universal bank.
 He oversaw the $1.8 billion acquisition of Southern Bank in 2006.
 Although revenues were affected by the 2008 global financial crisis, CIMB's profits subsequently recovered.
-In 2009, the bank expanded its regional presence through the acquisition of a small Thai bank, strengthened operations in Indonesia (Bank Niaga), and opened branches in Cambodia.
-Nazir also engaged with Malaysia's financial markets and corporate governance, notably reviewing aspects of the 1Malaysia Development Berhad (1MDB) bond transactions from 2009 onwards, highlighting concerns over pricing and distribution.
+In 2009, CIMB expanded its regional operations through Bank Niaga in Indonesia and opened branches in Cambodia.
+That year, Nazir became aware of a bond issued by the Terengganu Investment Authority, which was later renamed 1Malaysia Development Berhad (1MDB), after CIMB's head of debt markets brought the transaction to his attention.
+Nazir questioned the pricing and distribution of the bond, which he believed had resulted in several hundred million ringgit being given up by 1MDB, and said he subsequently became suspicious of the organisation's activities.
 His involvement in these matters exposed him to professional and personal challenges, including public scrutiny and criticism related to his family connections.

 By 2010, under Nazir's leadership, CIMB had grown to become Malaysia's second-largest Islamic bank with a 15% market share and played a role in the US$17.9 billion initial public offering of AIA in Hong Kong.
-On 1 September 2014, he was appointed to the board of directors of Khazanah Nasional, Malaysia's sovereign wealth fund, and on the same day stepped down as CEO of CIMB Group to assume the position of chairman, succeeding Md Nor Yusof.
-In this capacity, Nazir chaired an executive committee of the board focusing on strategic matters and oversight, while continuing to serve in his concurrent roles as president commissioner of PT Bank CIMB Niaga, deputy chairman of CIMB Bank, and chairman of CIMB Investment Bank.
+In April 2012, CIMB Group acquired the majority of Royal Bank of Scotland's cash equities and associated investment banking operations in the Asia-Pacific region for £173.9 million ($279 million), expanding its regional investment banking operations.
+On 1 September 2014, Nazir was appointed to the board of directors of Khazanah Nasional, Malaysia's sovereign wealth fund, and stepped down as CEO of CIMB Group to become its chairman.
+He also served as president commissioner of PT Bank CIMB Niaga, deputy chairman of CIMB Bank, and chairman of CIMB Investment Bank.